johanhalse/cashify/README.md

 I can, in fact, totally add integers to currencies.
 And now you can, too!
 Also subtract, divide, multiply... look: this probably sounds bad to you.
 Foreign, somehow.
 Your parents raised you well, and you've already used the ubiquitous [Money](https://github.com/RubyMoney/money) gem and tried to add a shipping cost or something.
 The Money gem then told you to stop immediately and stomped off into Exception Land, leaving you empty-handed and full of regret.

 Or maybe you wanted to work with zero?
-The Money gem acts a little weird around zero, too.
 You'll get answers on the Internet saying things like "aha but what would zero even mean when using a currency" and my answer to that would be "well at least 0 USD is the same as 0 SEK, right?" and so you can casually do `Cash.new(SEK: 0) + Cash.new(USD: 100)` and get `100 USD` back and then imagine these pedants popping a vein and dying.
-A zero is a zero, right?
-Damn straight.
+A zero is a zero.
 Don't try to tell me otherwise.

 ### Can you _really_ compare currencies that way though?